platonic-io/property-based-testing-stateful-systems/docs/Part02ConcurrentSMTesting.md

 ## Summary

-When you got a state machine model of a program, you can get race conditions testing for free.
+When you got a state machine model of a program, you can get race conditions testing for free via linearisability.

+It’s enough to find a single sequential interleaving through a concurrent history that respects the sequential state machine model for the concurrent execution to be correct with respect to linearisability.

 ## Next up

 In [part 3](./Part03SMContractTesting.md#readme) we will look at how we can turn state machine models into [fakes](https://martinfowler.com/articles/mocksArentStubs.html) which can be used for fast and deterministic integration testing.
-The fakes are [contract tested](https://martinfowler.com/bliki/ContractTest.html) using the technique from this lecture, to ensure that they are faithful to the real implementation.
+The fakes are [contract tested](https://martinfowler.com/bliki/ContractTest.html) using the technique from this part, to ensure that they are faithful to the real implementation.